HardwareMarch 24, 2026 Updated May 19, 2026 14 min read

 If your use case genuinely requires local models, here's what to buy at each budget level.

-Budget tier ($600-800).
-Mac Mini M4 with 24GB unified memory.
+Budget tier (~$800-1,000).
+Mac Mini M4 — base 16GB for chat-only experimentation, 24GB upgrade for a usable agent.
 Runs 7B-14B models at decent speed.
 Quiet.
 Low power consumption.
-The best value for local OpenClaw.
 Handles chat interactions and hybrid heartbeat routing without issue.

 What not to buy.
 Don't buy a cloud GPU instance (Lambda Labs, Vast.ai) for running Ollama with OpenClaw.
 The per-hour cost of a GPU instance (typically $0.50-3.00/hour) adds up to $360-2,160/month.
 That's 10-100x more expensive than cloud API costs.
 GPU instances make sense for training models.
 They make no sense for inference.

-But "narrowing" isn't "closing."
-Cloud models like Claude Sonnet and GPT-4o will still outperform local models on complex multi-step reasoning, long-context accuracy, and prompt injection resistance.
-The hardware requirements for running competitive local models (25GB+ VRAM, 64GB+ RAM for larger models) put them out of reach for most users.
+But "narrowed" isn't "closed."
+Cloud models like Claude Sonnet still outperform local models on complex multi-step reasoning, long-context accuracy, and prompt injection resistance.
+The hardware requirements for running competitive local models (24GB+ VRAM at q4, 32GB+ for higher quants, 64GB+ unified memory on Apple Silicon) put them out of reach for casual users.
+And cloud inference is just faster — a 30B-class model on a 4090 is several times slower per token than the same model on a hosted API.

-The practical future is hybrid.
+The practical answer remains hybrid.
 Cloud for the tasks that need it.
-Local for privacy-sensitive conversations and heartbeat cost savings.
-OpenClaw's model routing architecture already supports this split.
-The tooling just needs to catch up.
+Local for privacy-sensitive conversations, heartbeats, and the cost savings on high-volume background tooling.
+OpenClaw's model routing supports the split out of the box.

 The managed vs self-hosted comparison covers how these choices translate across deployment options, including what BetterClaw handles versus what you manage yourself.